 All College of Engineering faculty, staff, visiting scholars, graduate students, undergraduate students and guests with a valid engineering account may use engineering computer systems, network, and other technology and resources.
 The use of engineering and MSU computing systems, software, and networks is a privilege which requires following the guidelines outlined in this document.

-All engineering students and students enrolled in engineering classes are provided an engineering account (EGR NetID) which gives access to the resources provided for the students by the College of Engineering.
+All engineering students enrolled in engineering classes are provided an engineering account (EGR NetID) which gives access to the resources provided for the students by the College of Engineering.
 This is separate and in addition to the MSU NetID.
 When an engineering student graduates or is no longer enrolled in engineering classes, the engineering student's account will expire on the 15th of the month following the beginning of the next semester.

 It is the responsibility of every person with an EGR NetID to read and abide by the policies outlined in this document and MSU's Acceptable Use of Computing Systems, Software, and the University Digital Network Policy http://www.msu.edu/aup.